charlesdevelops/ipster/README.md

 ### Dependencies

-IPster depends on the following libraries:
+ipster depends on the following libraries:

 - `sqlite3`
 - `cobra` by spf13 (the framework used to build the CLI app)